process-analytics/bpmn-visualization-examples/examples/custom-bpmn-theme/custom-user-task-icon/README.md

 # Custom user task icon

-**DISCLAIMER: this extension point is very experimental and is subject to changes.**
+**DISCLAIMER: this extension point is very experimental and is subject to change.**
 The current way of doing is a hack as there is no official way of doing it.
 In the future, this will be probably done by subclassing `IconPainter`.